Ochlology

 soundness purely by accounting records and economic prospects, they

-analysis" (its proponents Benjamin Graham and David Dodds).
+analysis (its famous proponents, Benjamin Graham and David Dodds).
 But a

 true representation of the financial world

-must also include the company's actual pricing by the
+must also include the company's momentary price on the

-technical analysis attempt to make projections beyond the data observed
+technical analysis are attempting to use data observed

 at